 Note: I am not a medical doctor.
 The following is provided for informational purposes only and should not be used as a replacement for speaking with your doctor.

 What happens in OAS is a cross reactivity between plant pollens and fruit, vegetable, and nut proteins.
-It’s actually a pollen allergy—not a food allergy.
-So food allergy testing doesn’t help identify it.
+Note: since soy is a bean, there are are also reports that soy is in there, too.
+OAS is actually a pollen allergy—not a food allergy.
+So food allergy testing usually doesn’t help identify it.
 Which is really confusing.
 The only testing to be done is for pollen allergies to the pollens that cross react with the foods you’re reacting to.
 Every time I have a new reaction my allergist looks at my pollen allergy chart and says, “yep, you’re allergic to birch trees (or whatever the appropriate pollen is).”

 One thing about me: I’m allergic to everything.
 When I got my official pollen allergy testing at my allergist’s office, she had the whole office come in to see my arm (where they did the skin pricks).
 Apparently, I reacted the worst of any patient they had ever seen.
 I react to everything.
 And I have asthma—which also makes OAS more likely.
 So, none of this is a surprise to my docs.